dekuNukem/ATX4VC/README.md

 * USE FUSES RATED **5A OR LESS**
 * **DO NOT BYPASS FUSES**

-ATX4VC uses common car fuses.
-Regular, Mini, and low-profile Mini all will work.
+ATX4VC uses common **automotive fuses**.

+Regular, Mini, and Low-profile Mini all work.

 Simply push into the holder.

 ![Alt text](photos/fuses.png)